TinkerTools/tinker9/doc/manual/m/feat/potent.rst

 The gradient of this generalized harmonic function (called *HARMONIC* angle type in Tinker) is ill-formed at 180 deg (denoted as *LINEAR* angle type in Tinker), because arccos'(x) does not have a definition at |pm|\ 1.
-In order to simulate linear molecules, i.e., carbon dioxide, special treatment is needed.
+In order to simulate linear molecules, e.g., carbon dioxide, special treatment is needed.
 Since the ideal angle should always be :math:`\pi` rad, the deviation can be approximated by